spruceUI/sprigUI/README.md

     - Running this app will replace the boot logo on your device with a custom sprigUI logo.
     - Please use this tool responsibly if attempting to use any logo other than the one provided.
 Custom bootlogos can in some rare instances cause a soft-bricked device.
 To recover from this state, or to reinstate the stock Miyoo boot logo, place [this firmware](https://github.com/spruceUI/sprigUI/releases/tag/sprigOSv0.0) at the root of your SD card, then, while holding the MENU button, plug the device into a power supply.
 You can release the MENU button once the "Super Upgrade" rocket comes up - then just let it do its thing and it will eventually reboot.

+- DraStic emulator hotkeys:
+    - Please see [the readme on Steward Fu's nds repository](https://github.com/steward-fu/nds?tab=readme-ov-file#hotkey) for a list of hotkeys and other DraStic-Steward functions.

 ## Known Issues

 - Pico-8: Audio volume cannot be controlled using the side keys, and can only be manually set in-game by pressing Start -> Options -> Volume.